Insights and blogs

 How do we achieve this?

-Our head office, based in Radstock, has held the standard since 1991, to continuously maintain registration to ISO 9001 through BSI (certification governing body).Our site in Livingston maintains registration to ISO 9001 through NQA (a separate governing body).
+Our head office, based in Radstock, has held the standard since 1991, to continuously maintain registration to ISO 9001 through BSI (certification governing body).
+Our site in Livingston maintains registration to ISO 9001 through NQA (a separate governing body).
 Our Windsor site, PRINT.UK.COM, maintain registration to ISO 9001 through QMS International, a separate governing body.

 Independent certification governing body BSI, carry out continuing assessments against the standard twice per year at the Radstock site.
-NQA carries out an audit of Livingston site once per annum, and QMS International carry out an audit of the Windsor site once per annum.
+NQA carries out an audit of the Livingston site once per annum, and QMS International carry out an audit of the Windsor site once per annum.

 ISO 27001:2013 Information Security Management